Contracts & Procurement Overview

 Requests for Bids, Proposals & Qualifications

-Apprenticeship Training Program Policy
+Apprenticeship Utilization Policy

-Contractors must contract with state-approved apprentices for 15% of a project’s total labor hour goal on qualifying public works contracts totaling $250,000 or more.
+Contractors must contract with state-approved apprentices for 15% of a project’s total labor hour on qualifying public works contracts totaling $2,000,000 or more through June 30, 2026; $1,500,000 beginning July 1, 2026; and $1,000,000 beginning July 1, 2028.

 Contractor Requirements

-Apprenticeship Training Program Information
+Apprenticeship Utilization Requirements Information

 Contact Us